It's valuable to know the distinction between three types of sources: primary, secondary, and tertiary.

 Secondary sources are materials that evaluate, interpret, and discuss primary sources.
 Many scholarly journal articles, histories, and monographs are secondary interpretations of primary source material.

-Tertiary sources are materials like encyclopedias, Wikipedia, or other reference works.
+Tertiary sources are materials like encyclopedias (Oxford Reference/Wikipedia), dictionaries, and other reference works.
 These works compile and summarize primary and secondary sources.
 Consult these sources during the initial stages, but use primary and secondary sources for your research.